 The pain I was carrying in my body was trying to tell me how much of a drain holding on to this past it was.
 It had been draining me for longer than is healthy.

 I have been grieving for 12 years now.
-It’s time to let go.
+It was time to let go.
 How long should one grieve for has no magic number.
 What is a healthy grieving process is not the same for everyone.
 But mine wasn’t healthy anymore.

 I’m feeling it’s less a question of timeframe than it is one of integrity.